-Khalil Osiris is an international speaker whose inspiring talks teach people to break free from their self-imposed limitations .
-He spent 20 years in prison and earned his bachelor’s and master’s degrees from Boston University during his incarceration.
-Khalil transformed his life and emerged from prison with a deep understanding of how to use personal crisis and challenges as opportunities for self-improvement.
+Khalil Osiris is the founder of Reflecting Freedom Network (RFN), a non-profit charity that provides FREE web-based, accredited education and job skills training for people and communities impacted by incarceration.
+After spending 20 years in prison where Osiris earned his bachelor’s and master’s degrees from Boston University, he transformed his life and emerged with a deep understanding of how to use personal crisis and challenges as opportunities for self-improvement.

-Khalil conducts thought-provoking talks on a range of urgent social and criminal justice issues, including Democracy and Justice, Hiring Returning Citizens and Psychology of Incarceration.
+Khalil conducts thought-provoking talks on a range of urgent social and racial justice issues, including Democracy and Restorative Justice, Hiring Returning Citizens and Psychology of Incarceration.